TouchBistro vs Lightspeed: 2025 Restaurant POS Review

 And while it may not be the first thing you think about when shopping for a new POS, choosing a restaurant-specific POS system can be a better long-term investment.
 TouchBistro only serves restaurants, which means all of its time (and money) goes into developing products and solutions for today’s restaurateurs.

 In contrast, companies like Lightspeed create products and services for other industries, such as Lightspeed retail POS and golf point of sale software.
 This means that when it comes to restaurant management, Lightspeed puts less emphasis on continuously improving features for restaurateurs.
-Over time, this can mean that you’re not getting access to the most cutting-edge technology and innovations.
+This can be seen with the company’s latest product releases, which are specifically for the golf sector.
+Over time, this can mean that restaurateurs may not be getting access to the most cutting-edge technology and innovations.

 3. In-House Solutions